 - Let the fruits soften and simmer in the sugar syrup until the sugar is completely dissolved and the fruits start to soften.

-- Continue to simmer over low heat, stirring occasionally until the mixture thickens.
+- Continue to simmer over low heat, stirring often until the mixture thickens.

 - Remove the strawberry filling off the heat and let it cool to room temperature before storing it in a clean jar or container.